DavidHickman/tnris.org/content/markdown/news/2015-11-05-digging-into-augmented-reality-sandbox.md

 <img class="img-responsive pull-right" style="max-width: 350px;" src="{{m.link('static/images/texas-gis-forum/2015/forum-recap/15_web.jpg')}}" alt="A smiling woman drops sand on top of a small pile of sand with topography projected">Basically, if you already own a fairly recent PC, a Kinect, a data projector, and some initiative, give it a try !
 It should be possible to put together a working system in a matter of hours (add 30 minutes if you need to install Linux first).

-We installed the sandbox as a mostly unsupervised hands-on exhibit at the Forum, allowing visitors to informally learn about geographical, geological, and hydrological principles by playing with sand.
+We installed the sandbox as a mostly unsupervised hands-on exhibit at the Forum, allowing visitors to informally learn about geographical, geological, and hydrological principles by playing with the sand.
 We provided hand tools like shovels and rakes as an alternative for people who didn't want to get sand under their fingernails.

 We hope this has been interesting and informative, especially to encourage you to build you own augmented reality sandbox.
-But if you're not the crafty type, don't fret, the AR sandbox we'll be permanently installing it at TNRIS and will likely bring it back next fall at the 2016 GIS Forum.
+But if you're not the crafty type, don't fret, we'll be permanently installing the AR Sandbox at the TNRIS offices ([come visit us](contact)) and you can probably expect it back next fall at the 2016 GIS Forum.
 We'll see you then!